 So with more knowledge about personal finance, our son most probably got a head start into adult life, as far as money matters are concerned.
 As a mother, I’m obviously happy for him.
 But regarding society as a whole I think that’s very unjust.
 Which leads me to the conclusion that schools should be made responsible for teaching at least the basics after all.
 That’s the only way to reach all children equally.

 Till that is the case – if ever – I would like to contribute my own little share via this platform.
 I’ll be digging into the topics you should know when you’re starting out on your own.
 If you’re an older reader: maybe you know someone who would find this information useful.
 I’d be happy to be of service to them.

 Customized personal finance for graduates

 This is a list of my posts providing you with the basic knowledge you need when starting your career and establishing your own household.

 One note: The specifics of my posts will usually refer to the situation in Germany.
-But you should be able to get quite some value of reading through the topics when you live in a different country as well.
+But you should be able to get some value out of reading through the topics when you live in a different country as well.
 And the general principles of personal finance are pretty much universally applicable anyway.

 Financial Independence Rocks!